GoogleCloudPlatform/istio-samples/multicluster-ingress/README.md

 ./3-deploy-app.sh
 ```

+This script creates four resources:
+1. A Kubernetes Deployment, `zone-printer`
+2. A Kubernetes Service, `zone-printer` (type `ClusterIP`), mapping to the `zone-printer` Deployment
-This script creates a Kubernetes Deployment with one replica, one Service (type `ClusterIP`), and two Istio resources: a `Gateway` (punching port `80` into the default IngressGateway), and a `VirtualService` to route inbound requests through the Gateway, to the `zone-printer` Service.
+3. An Istio Gateway, punching port `80` into the default IngressGateway
+4. An Istio `VirtualService` to route inbound requests through the Gateway, to the `zone-printer` Service on port `80`.

 Note that right now (and by default), the Istio IngressGateway is mapped to a service type `LoadBalancer`, and has its own separate public IP.
 We can separately call that IngressGateway IP on all three clusters to verify that the zone printer app is running: